 Web Interface

-While product 1 (PWV time series) shows the predicted PWV above the specific observatory, product 2 (PWV color plots) provides a 2D view of the PWV structure above the observatory height at synoptic scale for 3 different model domains at horizontal resolutions of 27, 9 and 3 kilometers, as shown in the following examples:
+While product 1 (PWV time series) show the predicted PWV above the specific observatory, product 2 (PWV color plots) provide a 2D view of the PWV structure above the observatory height at synoptic scale for 3 different model domains at horizontal resolutions of 9, 3 and 1 kilometers, as shown in the following examples:

 The WRF model is centered above each observatory coordinales, which are: